 Ullapool restaurants & places to eat

 There are many cafes, restaurants and shops to explore and the museum and leisure centre can offer entertainment for the days where the weather isn't so kind.
-Local food produce and seafood is available in the shops, and also in the local food establishments where you can sit down with a pint and enjoy a tasty meal.
+Local food produce and freshly caught seafood is available in the shops, and also in the local food establishments where you can sit down with a pint and enjoy a tasty meal.
 Here are our recommendations

 - The Arch Inn: 10-11 W Shore St, IV26 2UR

 - The Seaforth Bar and Restaurant: Quay St, IV26 2UE